scanhamman/ror1/README.md

 tables are created and filled, and the smm tables are created.
 In normal circumstances this shopuld only need doing once.
 In the context of a rust development environment, using cargo, the program's arguments must be distinguished from cargo's own arguments by a double hyphen.
 The command is therefore:<br>
-<b>cargo run -- -i</b>
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>cargo run -- -i</b>

 <i>Command line arguments</i>

 The folowing command line arguments are available:

-<br><b>-s</b>&nbsp;&nbsp;[alternatively -S, -source].
+<i><b>-s</b></i>&nbsp;&nbsp;[alternatively -S, -source].
 Followed by a double quoted string representing the source file name,
 including the '.json' extension.

-<br><b>-f</b>&nbsp;&nbsp;[alternatively -F, -folder].
+<i><b>-f</b></i>&nbsp;&nbsp;[alternatively -F, -folder].
 Followed by a double quoted string representing the full path to the source data folder.

-<br><b>-v</b>&nbsp;&nbsp;[alternatively -data_version].
+<i><b>-v</b</i>&nbsp;&nbsp;[alternatively -data_version].
 Followed by a double quoted string representing a version number, e.g. "1.52".

-<br><b>-d</b>&nbsp;&nbsp;[alternatively -D, -date].
+<i><b>-d</b></i>&nbsp;&nbsp;[alternatively -D, -date].
 Followed by a double quoted string in ISO YYYY-mm-DD format, representing the date of the data.

-<br><b>-r</b>&nbsp;&nbsp;[alternatively -R -import].
+<i><b>-r</b></i>&nbsp;&nbsp;[alternatively -R -import].
 A flag that causes import of the specified source data to ror schema tables.
 The source file,
-data version and data date must be specified. <b><i>Note that if the source file name follows a convention (described below) it is possible for the system to derive the version and date from it.</b></i>
+data version and data date must be specified.

+<b><i>Note that if the source file name follows a simple convention (described below) it is possible for the system to derive the version and date from
+the name.
+The file as named by ROR follows this convention, so in most cases, unless the file is renamed in an entirely different way, it is not necessary to specify the data'a version and date separately.</b></i>

-<br><b>-p</b>&nbsp;&nbsp;[alternatively, -P -process].
+<i><b>-p</b></i>&nbsp;&nbsp;[alternatively, -P -process].
 A flag that causes processing and summarising of the data in the ror schema tables to the src and smm schema tables.

-<br><b>-x</b>&nbsp;&nbsp;[alternatively, -X -export].
+<i><b>-x</b></i>&nbsp;&nbsp;[alternatively, -X -export].
 A flag that causes production of a text file summarising the main features of the version currently held within the system.
 The name of the file is normally constructed from the version and the date-time of the run, but can be specified innthe configuration file, e.g. during testing.

-<br><b>-a</b>&nbsp;&nbsp;[alternatively, -A -all].
+<i><b>-a</b></i>&nbsp;&nbsp;[alternatively, -A -all].
 Equivalent to -r -p -x, i.e. run all main processes, in that order.
 The source file must be specified.

-<br><b>-i</b>&nbsp;&nbsp;[alternatively, -I -install].
+<i><b>-i</b></i>&nbsp;&nbsp;[alternatively, -I -install].
 Equivalent to -c -m, i.e. initialise permanent data tables.

-<br><b>-c</b>&nbsp;&nbsp;[alternatively, -C -context].
+<i><b>-c</b></i>&nbsp;&nbsp;[alternatively, -C -context].
 A flag that causes the re-establishment of the lookup tables.
 Useful after any revision of those tables or the data within them.

-<br><b>-m</b>&nbsp;&nbsp;[alternatively, -M -summsetup].
+<i><b>-m</b></i>&nbsp;&nbsp;[alternatively, -M -summsetup].
 A flag that causes the re-establishment of the summary tables in the smm schema.
 NOTE - ANY EXISTING DATA IN THOSE TABLES WILL BE DESTROYED.
 It may therefore be necessayr to re-run against different source files if a series of data points over time needs to be re-established.

-<br><b>-t</b>&nbsp;&nbsp;[alternatively, -T -test].
+<i><b>-t</b></i>&nbsp;&nbsp;[alternatively, -T -test].
 A flag that runs the tests in the system.
 This includes the unit tests (run first) followed by integration tests against the small test data set (of 20 ROR records, included in the source files).
 The test set will cause the data in the ror and smm schemas to be replaced by test data.
 Records are also add to the smm tables but after checking these are deleted.

+<h4>File name and deriving version and data</h4>

+If the file name starts with a 'v' followed by a semantic versioning string, followed by a space or a hyphen and then the date in ISO format, either with spaces or without, then (whatever any following text in the name) the system is able to extract the data date and version from the file name.
+It is then no longer necessary to provide the data version and date separately.

+File names such as <b>v1.58-2024-12-11-ror-data_schema_v2.json, v1.51-20240821.json, v1.48 20240620.json</b>, and <b>v1.47 2024-05-30.json</b> all follow the required pattern.
+The first is the form of the name supplied by ROR, so renaming of the file is not necessary (though it can help to simplify it!).

 <h4>Development environment</h4>